by Matt Slick

 If the God of the Bible exists, then . . .

 If the God of the Bible exists, then He exists in a way that is different from the universe.
 After all, He created it.
 I am writing this article (creating it), and I exist differently than it does.
 The article depends on my existence--not me on its existence.
-Doing an experiment on the word patterns and repeatability of style would not prove that there's an actual person named "Matt Slick" who wrote it.
+Doing an experiment on the word, patterns, and repeatability of style would not prove that there's an actual person named "Matt Slick" who wrote it.
 Is there an experiment that can determine my existence based upon what is found in an article?
-Or, will the subjectivity of the examiner conclude that "Matt Slick" does not exist even though the article says it is written by me?
+Or, will the subjectivity of the examiner conclude that "Matt Slick" does not exist even though the article says that it is written by me?
 One may agree I'm real where another one may not.
 Again, we are talking about subjectivity because how a person interprets evidence is subject to that person's worldview and subjective preferences.

 If the God of the Bible exists, then He is independent of the universe, transcendent, and answers to no one.
 Therefore, unless an experiment can be devised based on materialistic principles that conclusively prove there's a non-material transcendent being outside the universe (which is problematic as mentioned above), then we are left with the conclusion that the only way to know God exists is if He discloses Himself.